The Bromley Trust

 Success Rates

 Specific success rates are not publicly disclosed.
-The Trust typically maintains around 65 live grants at any time with approximately £1 million in annual giving.
+The Trust makes grants twice a year at board meetings in February and July, with approximately £1 million in annual giving.
 Not all applications that reach the trustee meeting stage are successful.
 The Trust conducts an initial screening, with unsuccessful applications at this stage notified without detailed feedback.

 Reapplication Policy